 Again, our staff bases a weight range on the puppies age/weight and the size of its paws.
 Remember….you could have a puppy with huge feet but it could be a short/stocky dog such as a basset hound.?
 OR you could have a puppy with smaller feet but the puppy could end up being tall and thin such as a greyhound.
 We definitely try to be as close to the size as possible clearly we’ve learned based on the DNA test even experts never TRULY knows!

 DNA – It’s as Easy as 1-2-3 and there’s NO need for blood draws or a vet appointment/office visit fee (that’ll save you between $50-$70 alone)!

 The Wisdom Panel DNA test is such a simple, easy to run test for any mixed breed dog/s!

-For only $70 (or $80 if you’d like us to have it shipped out to you – ALL still cheaper than you’d pay to have similar tests run in a vet hospital which would charge upwards of $200+!)
-The box has everything you need to submit your test!
+For only $80 (or $90 if you’d like us to have it shipped out to you – ALL still cheaper than you’d pay to have similar tests run in a vet hospital which would charge upwards of $200+!)
+The test kit comes in a small box and has everything you need to submit your test!
 Included are 2 swabs and a pre paid envelope to mail to the lab.